zowe/zowe-cli-db2-plugin/README.md

 ## Build the Plug-in from Source
 **Follow these steps:**

-1. The first time that you download the Zowe CLI plug-in for Db2 from the GitHub repository, issue the following command against the local directory:
+1. The first time that you download the IBM® Db2® Plug-in for Zowe CLI from the GitHub repository, issue the following command against the local directory:

     ```
     npm install
     ```
-    The command installs the required Zowe CLI Plug-in for Db2 dependencies and several development tools.
+    The command installs the required IBM® Db2® Plug-in for Zowe CLI dependencies and several development tools.
     When necessary, you can run the task at any time to update the tools.

 2. To build your code changes, issue the following command: